 Do some upfront research on interesting prospects and learn about the person or company so that you can have some talking points lined up.
 They will appreciate your extra effort to get to know them and you will get more value from your conversation if you have background knowledge about them.

 Send a connection request with a personalized message letting them know that you’ll be at the show and invite them to stop by your booth.
 Share your booth number and a reason they would want to see you.
 The best way to do this is to offer something of value for them to come by the booth.
 If you are going to be giving in-booth presentations, you could entice attendees with these.
-This will make you stand out from other vendors at the trade show and will hopefully bring your leads straight to you.
+This will make you stand out from other vendors and will hopefully bring the trade show leads you’ve nurtured straight to you.

-3. A day or two before the trade show, send an email to show attendees inviting them to visit your booth
+3. A day or two before the trade show, send an email to your pre-trade show leads inviting them to visit your booth

 At the very least, along with the swag that you give away in your booth, include a call to action that gives people a reason to visit your website or contact you after the show.
 An example could be an exclusive offer to trade show leads to visit your website to claim their free 30-minute consultation, 30-day trial period, or to sign up for a free webinar.